This is a tender port. Tenders drop you off in the center of town,

 The port of Petropavlovsk does not require a visa for in transit cruise guests who want to go ashore on tours or individually.
 However "clearing" the ship can take hours, so be prepared.

 Established in 1740, Petropavlovsk is one of the oldest settlements in the Russian Far East.
 Today it has a population of about a quarter-million people, most of whom are active in the fishing industry, which provides most of the Kamchatka Peninsula's livelihood.
 Spend the day exploring the huge statue of Lenin, several dachas, a Russian Orthodox church built out of logs, local monuments and the Petropavlovsk Museum.

 With a population of about 240,000 people, Petropavlovsk-Kamchatsky is an important port as well as a center of industry, science and adventure tourism.

 Thoroughly Russian in feel and appearance, with beautiful snow-capped mountains as a backdrop.

 The town was named for Bering’s ships, the Svyatoy Pyotr (St Peter) and Svyatoy Pavel (St Paul).
-It became the tsars’ major Pacific sea port and was used as the base for explorations that turned up the Aleutian Islands and Alaska.
+It became the tsars’ major Pacific sea port and was used as the base for explorations that turned up the Aleutian Islands and USA.

 The few roads mean that many attractions, such as the famous Lake Kurilskoe or Valley of the Geysers, are reached by expensive helicopter rides.
 Foggy conditions are common in Petropavlovsk, often grounding helicopter rides and even boat trips.